DivanteLtd/coreshop-vsbridge/README.md

 Sign up for a demo at https://vuestorefront.io/ (Vue Storefront integrated with Pimcore OR Magento2).

 # Pimcore data bridge
 Vue Storefront is platform agnostic - which mean: it can be connected to virtually any eCommerce CMS.
-This project is a data connector for *Coreshop* and *Pimcore* data structures
+This project is a data connector for *CoreShop* and *Pimcore* data structures

 The module is created as a Pimcore Symfony Bundle and provides the native data exchange capabilities of:
 - pushing the entities marked as Products (maped in the Pimcore Admin panel) to Elastic Search (including support for configurable products),